Excellence in Mentoring Award

-We encourage you to ask for additional support in the form of a letter for your candidate (emailed directly to Laura Jennemann) from their chair, director, professional colleague(s) and as many of the candidate's past or present mentees (individuals who were/are mentored while assistant professors).
-Refer them to the List of Questions to Consider when writing their letter.
+We encourage you to ask for additional support in the form of a letter for your candidate from their chair, director, professional colleague(s) and as many of the candidate's past or present mentees (individuals who were/are mentored while assistant professors).

 Nominations will be reviewed and selected by the Mentoring Awards Committee Members, chaired by the Associate Dean for Faculty Affairs and Development, and two finalists in each category will be recommended to the Executive Dean.
 The committee comprises various professional levels from an interdisciplinary arena along with past recipients of all the Mentoring Award categories.

 Final selection will be made by the Executive Dean, School of Medicine, University of Kansas.
-The honoree selected will be notified prior to the Faculty Retreat on August 15th.
+The honoree selected will be notified prior to the 2015 Faculty Retreat.

 Please email Laura Jennemann with any questions.

 - Membership in The University of Kansas School of Medicine Society of Distinguished Mentors.